 CBT, like other modes of individual psychotherapy (I describe some here), could be useful after a family-based approach has run its course.

 As CBT is often offered to our children, I'm going to tell you more about what it is, how well it works and doesn't work, what the risks are and how to manage them.
 I hope it will help you decide if you want to go down this path at any stage.
-(Note that much of this used to be in my book.)

 Make sure it's CBT specialised for eating disorders